microsoft/CsWin32/README.md

 Several aspects of the generated code can be customized, including:

 * The name of the class(es) that declare p/invoke methods
-* The namespace that declares all interop types
 * Whether to emit interop types as `public` or `internal`
 * Whether to emit ANSI functions as well where Wide character functions also exist
 * Set `PreserveSig` for COM interfaces or individual members